Busting Emergency Stop Myths

 3. How much risk reduction am I expecting to achieve with the emergency stop?

 4. How reliable does the emergency stop system need to be?
+(At least PLc)

-5. Am I expecting the emergency stop to be used for other purposes, like ‘Power Off’, energy isolation, or regular stopping of the machine?
-(The answer to this should be ‘NO’.)
+5. Am I expecting the emergency stop to be used for other purposes, like “Power Off,” energy isolation, or regular stopping of the machine?
+(The answer to this should be “NO.”)

-Taking the time to assess the design requirements before designing the system can help ensure that the machine controls are designed to provide the functionality that the user needs, and the risk reduction that is required.
+Taking the time to assess the design requirements before designing the system can help ensure that the machine controls are designed to provide the functionality that the user needs and the risk reduction that is required.
 The answers lie in the five questions above.

+Have any of these myths affected you?
+Got any more myths about e-stops you’d like to share?
 I really appreciate hearing from my readers!
-Leave a comment or email it to us and we’ll consider adding it to this article, with credit of course!
+Leave a comment or email it to us, and we’ll consider adding it to this article with credit!

 References

-1. IEC – International Electrotechnical Commission.
-Download IEC standards, International Electrotechnical Commission standards.
+IEC — International Electrotechnical Commission.

-2. ISO – International Organization for Standardization Download ISO Standards
+ISO — International Organization for Standardization

-3. Safety of machinery — Emergency stop — Principles for design, ISO 13850, 2006, ISO, Geneva, Switzerland.
+[1] Safety of machinery — Emergency stop — Principles for design, ISO 13850, 2006. (obsolete – replaced by 2015 edition)

-4. Control of Hazardous Energy – Lockout and Other Methods, CSA Z460, 2005, Canadian Standards Association, Toronto, Canada.
+[2] Control of Hazardous Energy — Lockout and Other Methods, CSA Z460, 2005. (obsolete – replaced by 2013 edition)

 Buy CSA Standards online at CSA.ca